Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 The wrong company, the wrong tools and the wrong analysis often send eCommerce brands spiralling down a rabbithole.

 This post answers all the questions you had about choosing the best conversion rate optimization firm for your business.
-You’ll know how CRO agencies will benefit your business, which services to choose based on your conversion optimization goals, what budget to set aside, and—most importantly—what questions to ask before zeroing in on a conversion optimization agency.
+You’ll know which services to choose based on your conversion optimization goals, what budget to set aside, and—most importantly—what questions to ask before zeroing in on a conversion optimization agency.

-A CRO agency works with a team of conversion optimization experts to solve your eCommerce CRO problems.
+A CRO agency works with a team of conversion optimization experts to solve your eCommerce CRO problems, often including:

 The top eCommerce brands spend 5% of their budget on CRO.
 Most eCommerce businesses face some common issues such as low conversion rates, cart abandonment, and low checkout rates.
 Only the ones which allocate a considerable budget to conversion optimization achieve the best results (an ROI of 223%).